ftyers/ftyers.github.io/2018-komp-ling/practicals/unigram model/report.md

 of each POS-tag =(number of appearence of this tag in corpora)/(number of all the tags) or the probability that given word appears with given tag in corpora (appearences of this word with this tag)/ all the appearences of this word), then there is a tag itself, then number of all appearenes of the word and then the word itself.
+(Well I should've probably delete repeated words from output, but it doesn't affect the results anyway.)

 - _What might be a simple improvement to the language model for languages with orthographic case ?_
 - Well I just used syntagrus data where each word have a normalized and lowered form.
 But it is easy